Section 1

 using System.Security.Cryptography;

-bool VerifyWebhook(string payload, string secret, string signature)
+bool VerifyWebhook(string rawBody, string secret, string timestamp, string signature)

 {